 When you do this, the cord becomes squashed over time as you open and close doors/windows.
 This can cause the wires inside it to break and result in a fire hazard.

 Outdoor Outlets: Outdoor electrical outlets help supply power to your gadgets and yard.
-Yet, they are usually exposed to elements which can compromise your safety.
-For instance, outlets with broken cover could cause a fire when they come in contact with water.
+Yet, they are usually exposed to elements that can compromise your safety.
+For instance, outlets with broken covers could cause a fire when they come in contact with water.

 Water can bring electricity in close contact with your body when your outlets are naked.
 GFCIs help to prevent such accidents by shutting off the power to avoid shock.
 It is advisable to replace all your outdoor electrical outlets with GFCIs.
 Doing so will help protect you and your family against lethal shock.